tonyrog/varp/doc/api.md

  set style of literal queueing in bcp where value is one of
  'lifo' | 'fifo' | 'recursive'
+* 'seed'
+  random seed used (64-bit unsigned number).
+Use seed = 0 when a, kind of non deterministc, number is wanted as seed.

 ``` python
 varpy.add_variable(vp [,is_atom [, is_used])